 Blackmoor 2 is one of the newer platformer games on the list.
 It’s a mix of platformer, beat ’em up, and arcade action elements.
 Players make their way through a story mode with boss fights, ten heroes, and a decent, if simple narrative.
 You can also build your own dungeons and share them with the Blackmoor 2 community and we quite like custom dungeon builders.
 Some of the other features include an online PvP, cooperative multiplayer, and Google Play Games cloud saving.
 There are in-app purchases, but nothing is too expensive or intrusive.

 Dandara is one of the newer platformer games on mobile.
 The mechanics are quite unique as well.
 Players sling from wall to wall (or from ceiling to floor) in order to avoid obstacles, defeat bad guys, and stay alive.
 It’s also a classic Metroidvania.
 That means it has a large, interconnected world, free and open exploration, and unlockable areas.
 It’s also a 2D side-scrolling game with puzzle, adventure, and action elements.
 We really like this game a lot.
 It originally went for $14.99 but the developer has it at a much more reasonable $5.99 now.
 For that price, it’s hard to not recommend this one.
-It’s one of the better premium platformer games.
+It’s also free via Google Play Pass if you use it.

 Dan the Man